Coorg Coffee Plantation Stays: Real Estates vs Resort Fakes

 Best Budget Homestay Under ₹5,000: Vaishnavi Estate, Kedamallur

-A family-owned working Robusta estate with ISO 9001:2015 certification that processes and sells its own coffee directly to consumers.
+Vaishnavi Estate is a family-owned working Robusta estate with ISO 9001:2015 certification that processes and sells its own coffee directly to consumers.
 That last detail is the tell: an estate that processes and sells its own coffee has the pulping yard, the drying patio, and the working calendar.
 Guests are the side business.

 Rate: ₹1,500 to 5,000 per night (~$18 to $60) depending on room and season.
 Meals are home-cooked and eaten with the family.